Four Wheel Bike Manufacturers

 Hollywood Bike has a side by side tandem four wheeler that looks like it begins by linking two solos together like the ones from Blackbird Designs, Body Cycles or Grannybike but adds a wide seat across the two bikes and a surrey-like canopy top.
 Made in Thailand and sold from the inventor's Los Angeles office.

 Industrial Bicycles has a wide range of four wheelers, trikes and heavy duty industrial bicycles.
 They sell their own house bikes and many other brands as well.
 They have delivery vehicles, special needs vehicles, parts, accessories, electric drives, bike racks, car racks for delta and tadpole trikes, tools and a lot of other stuff.
 They say they have been in business since 1935.
 Worth a look for nearly anyone looking for a three or four wheeler.

-International Surrey Company is a Texas company with two four wheel surrey models that are designed to withstand the rigors of the rental trade.
-Their Surrey Deluxe seats two adults plus children on a front bench, and has an awning on top.
-The Surrey Limousine adds a rear seat as well, with four pedaling positions.
+International Surrey Company is a large Texas company with many four wheel surrey models that are designed to withstand the rigors of the rental trade.
+Their typical surrey seats two to six adults in pairs, each with pedals, and has an awning on top.
+Some have a front bench for children, and the Surrey Limousine adds a rear seat as well.
+Electric assist is an option for any surrey, with an add-on fifth wheel in the rear.
+They also have a surrey trailer called the tram that carries two with pedals behind a regular surrey.
+They are the US distributor for the Italian Ciclofan surreys.
 Their advertising says they are the original surrey company in the US and have been "pedaling since 1970."

 Just Two Bikes of Hugo, Minnesota, has a system that combines two recumbents side-by-side.
 They can be separated for solo use.